I May have dyslexia, but it doesn’t have me…

 I find it quite ironic that I wasn’t very good at reading and writing at school, for my passion for both has most probably led me to my current job role as a communications officer.
 I’ve never let it hold me back – I’ve set up this blog – My World and I ’d love to have a go at writing a kids book one day.

 Mum and dad put it down to sheer determination to prove myself and I put it down to Mrs Campbell, my headmistress at junior school who always told me that there was no such word as ‘can’t’ only ‘can’ if you believe in yourself.

 Dyslexia has and still does impact my everyday life in both positive and negative ways.
 I must work hard at everything, some tasks can take me a while to complete and I still make mistakes but thankfully with the help of colleagues/friends and proof reading, I can spot them and quickly put them right!
 I also struggle with my confidence and my self-belief.

 The positives are that I have a fantastic memory because when I need to learn/remember something it’s ingrained in my memory for life.
 I still remember my Latin verbs from school!
 I’m also very creative, hardworking and determined – all skills which my dyslexia has driven and ones which I’m grateful for because without being so, I wouldn’t be where I am today.

-Currently, I face the challenge that both my children could be dyslexic – something Alfie (aged 7) is undergoing tests for.
-If he is, I will help him overcome his own learning difficulties and I hope to inspire him that dyslexia doesn’t have to stop you from achieving your dreams…
+I face the challenge that both my children could be dyslexic – if so, I will help them overcome their own learning difficulties and hopefully inspire them that dyslexia doesn’t have to stop you from achieving your dreams… ‘